yale-redcap/yes3-exporter/README.md

 ## Global Configuration

-The YES3 Exporter performs daily tasks, such as removing old exports.
+The YES3 Exporter performs daily tasks, such as removing old export backups.
 By default, daily housekeeping tasks are run at 11 minutes past midnight, but an administrator can specify a different time to run these tasks.

 To configure, go to Control Panel -> External Modules -> Manage -> Yes3 Exporter ->Configure